piedoom/doomy.org/content/creating-an-audio-plugin-with-rust-vst.md

     fn process(&mut self, buffer: &mut AudioBuffer<f32>) {

-        // We loop through all buffers.
-We specified that we will have
+        // `buffer.split()` gives us a tuple containing the
-        // 2 inputs, and we'll have 2 outputs.  `buffer.zip()` makes sure
+        // input and output buffers.
+We only care about the
-        // we loop through everything.
+        // output, so we can ignore the input by using `_`. let (_, output_buffer) = buffer.split();

-        for (input_buffer, output_buffer) in buffer.zip() {
+        // Now, we want to loop over our output channels.
+This

-          // Now, we loop through each individual sample in each buffer.
+        // includes our left and right channels (or more, if you
-          // We use an underscore `_` for the first value in our tuple, as
+        // are working with surround sound).
-          // it will contain input samples (which don't exist).
-The underscore
+        for output_channel in output_buffer.into_iter() {
-          // lets us use our conventional `zip` method while still showing we
+            // Let's iterate over every sample in our channel. for output_sample in output_channel {
-          // don't want to use the variable. for (_, output_sample) in input_buffer.iter().zip(output_buffer) {
+                // For every sample, we want to add a random value from

-              // Finally, we change the value of each individual sample.
+                // -1.0 to 1.0.
                 *output_sample = (random::<f32>() - 0.5f32) * 2f32;
             }
         }